Unity-Technologies/com.unity.multiplayer.docs/mppm/troubleshoot/play-mode-scenario-troubleshoot.md

 ---
 To troubleshoot an error that appears when you enter Play Mode, refer to the error message that appears in the console window.
 You can also open the [Play Mode scenario status dropdown](play-mode-scenario-dropdown-reference.md) for more information.

-To fix the error **Build profile needs to match the current platform**:
+To fix the error **Build Profile needs to match the current platform**:
 1. Open the Build Profile window ( **File** > **Build Profiles**).
 2. In the **Platforms** list, select the platform that matches the platform that the Unity Editor is running on.